About Les Robinson

 - NRM facilitator, Gippsland

-Changeology is a knowledge base, a theory and a process for designing change efforts.
+Changeology is three things - a knowledge base, a theory and a process for designing change efforts.

 Changeology is a widely used approach to designing programs and projects.
 It's especially popular with professionals in sustainability, natural resource management, health promotion, road safety and workplace change.